 This part of the world following suit is almost inevitable, which is good news for more travel simplicity to come.

-Post-COVID travel to Malaysia is now simpler than ever, with the requirement for foreigners to complete a Traveller’s Card prior to departure now axed.
+Post-COVID travel to Malaysia is now just as simple as it was pre-COVID, with the requirement for foreigners to complete a Traveller’s Card prior to departure now removed.

 It wasn’t checked on arrival in Malaysia anyway, in our experience, with only your airline at check in following the process, so this change will hopefully speed up the departure airport experience significantly.

 Differentiated measures for unvaccinated travellers have also been axed, returning the travel process to completely pre-pandemic norms, with no testing, forms or quarantine for anyone.